7even/ruby-style-guide/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
-* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above the visibility modifier and one blank line below in order to emphasize that it applies to all methods below it.
+* Indent the `public`, `protected`, and `private` methods at the same level as `class` and `end` keywords making up the class.
+Leave one blank line above the visibility modifier in order to emphasize that it applies to all methods below it.

     ```Ruby